 - Building teacher collaboration school-wide

 What your teachers stand to gain through collaboration

 In this post (it’s an oldie, but a goodie), Shaun Allison talks about the previous experience of science teacher, Bex Owen.
 Regular collaboration with lead practitioner, Colin, helped Bex improve her subject knowledge, learn new teaching strategies and fall in love with physics again.

 Colin and Bex would go through topics that she was going to be teaching; discussing them at a high level with Colin then breaking them down and suggesting the best way to teach.
 They’d also discuss misconceptions and talk about how to address them.

 In your school, there could be a number of Colin’s, with expertise that they could use to help their colleagues achieve the kind of results that Bex has seen.
 Additionally, Shaun suggests also looking for experts in other local schools as most teachers are happy to give their time to support peers.

 Strategies to encourage teacher collaboration

 You’re likely to already have excellent teachers in your school who excel in certain areas.
-Maybe highlighting who these teachers are will help to recognise them in times of need.
+Highlighting who these teachers are helps to recognise them in times of need.
 Here’s how you can develop teacher leaders:

 What is 'teacher leadership'?